Lake Superior Magazine/Lake Superior Port Cities Inc.

 What information do we collect?

-We collect, monitor and store the following information, which is commonly referred to as "traffic pattern" information: (1) The domain name that has accessed our website (for example, if you subscribe to America Online, we would know that someone from AOL has accessed our site, but we would not know which of the millions of AOL users actually accessed our website); (2) the date and time our website has been accessed; (3) the number of visits we have to our website; and (4) the Internet address of the last website displayed on your screen prior to accessing our website.
+We collect, monitor and store the following information, which is commonly referred to as "traffic pattern" information: (1) The domain name that has accessed our website (for example, if you subscribe to America Online, we would know that someone from AOL has accessed our site, but we would not know which of the millions of AOL users actually accessed our website); (2) the date and time our website has been accessed; (3) the number of visits we have to our website; (4) the Internet address of the last website displayed on your screen prior to accessing our website; and (5) how and from where you accessed our website (for example, our analytics software can tell us how many people visited our site on an iPhone in Duluth, though we would not know specifically where in Duluth the visitors were).

 How do we use the Personal Information we collect?